saltedge/saltedge-ios/README.md

 ## Usage

 * Import the class and delegate files into your view controller
-* Add a new `SBWebView` instance to your view controller's view, also set a `stageDelegate` for the web view
+* Add a `SBWebView` instance to your view controllers' view, also set a `stageDelegate` for the web view
 * Implement the `SBWebViewDelegate` methods in delegates' class
 * Load the connect page in the web view

 **NOTE:** Do not use the `delegate` property on `SKWebView`, since an `SKWebView` acts like a proxy object.
-If your class does need to respond to the `UIWebView` delegate methods, just implement them and the `SKWebView` instance will forward them to its `stageDelegate`.
+If your class does need to respond to the `UIWebView` delegate methods, just implement them and the `SKWebView` instance will forward those messages to its `stageDelegate`.

 ## Example